 I think we are all probably tired of hearing that we are living through unprecedented times – but that doesn’t mean it’s not true.
 Some of us may have what feels like too many people around us, 24/7, while others may be feeling the loss of human contact - and some may be experiencing both sensations, depending on the day or time.
 The struggle to find connection and meaning, while simultaneously defining and tolerating our boundaries for personal safety, is an ongoing challenge, and can feel like a moving target.
 I can help you explore the anxiety, depression or worries you may have about not only the day-to-day problems of a global pandemic, but also the unknown of what comes next.
 I am working exclusively virtually at this time, via Google Meet or phone, though I remain hopeful that face-to-face sessions will return at some point.
-I can provide teletherapy sessions to residents in the states of California and Missouri.
+I can provide teletherapy sessions to residents in the states of California, Illinois and Missouri.

 Transitions are hard, whether you sought them out or not.
 When things are changing around you - in your relationships, at work, or anywhere in your life - anxiety or depression may increase and leave you feeling paralyzed and indecisive.
 We can talk it through, and together, we can come up with a plan to help you grow and thrive.